 The paper is structured as follows.
 The remaining of the section is devoted to the state of the art.
-Section II presents the node architecture, together with the network interface card and GPS details.
-Section III presents the management kernel and section IV is devoted to the user interface.
-Finally, section V presents the conclusions that can be drawn from this paper.
+Section 2 presents several examples of active and passive measurements that can be performed with ETOMIC.
+Section 3 presents the testing environment for ETOMIC.
+Section 4 presents the node architecture and management kernel and section 5 is devoted to the user interface.
+Finally, section 6 presents the conclusions that can be drawn from this paper.

-A. State of the art
+1.1 State of the art

-ETOMIC is not the only measurement infrastructure that is currently available in the state of the art, which includes the Surveyor, Felix, IPMA and AMP [3].
-On the other hand, NIMI (National Internet Measurement Infrastructure) [4] is a large-scale measurement infrastructure with diverse administered sites.
-ETOMIC differs from the previous measurement infrastructures since it combines in the same plattform i) highprecision and GPS-synchronization and ii) capabilities to run all kinds of measurement experiments.
+ETOMIC is not the only measurement infrastructure that is currently available in the state of the art, which includes the Surveyor, Felix, Skitter [3], IPMA and AMP [4].
+On the other hand, NIMI (National Internet Measurement Infrastructure) [5] is a large-scale measurement infrastructure with diverse administered sites.
+ETOMIC differs from the previous measurement infrastructures since it combines in the same platform i) high-precision and GPSsynchronization and ii) capabilities to run all kinds of measurement experiments.
 ETOMIC incorporates dedicated measurement hardware and dedicated machines that are administered by a single management site, in contrast to NIMI.
-The aim is to create a high-precision measurement plattform that can cope with the requirements of high resolution measurements in high-speed environments.
+The aim is to create a high-precision measurement platform that can cope with the requirements of high resolution measurements in high-speed environments.
 Note that the timing requirements for Gbps speeds are very strict both for passive and active measurements.
-For such scenarios, a dedicated hardware approach is often adopted [5].
-On the other hand, high-precision and GPS-synchronization is also offered by the RIPE NCC infrastructure [6].
+For such scenarios, a dedicated hardware approach is often adopted [6].
+On the other hand, high-precision and GPS-synchronization is also offered by the RIPE NCC infrastructure [7].
 However, the measurement software available in the boxes is not uploaded by the end user on a per-measurement basis.